You should first read part 1 of the tutorial.

 that any code inside will run repeatedly in the background.

-What we need to do next, is to iterate over the entire board, and update
+The next step is to iterate over the entire board and update the DOM

 div elements we created in part 1) with a different